-Syntax module_name=name Parameters name An explicit object module name Description Normally, the internal name of the object module is the name of the source file, without a directory name or extension.
-Use this option to specify an object module name explicitly. resulting duplicate modu en several modules have the same filename, because the ale name would normally cause a linker error; for example, temporary file generated by a preprocessor.
-Project>Options>C/C- ++ Compiler>Output>Object module name
+name An explicit object module name

+Description Normally, the internal name of the object module is the name of the source file, without a directory name or extension.
+Use this option to specify an object module name explicitly.

+This option is useful when several modules have the same filename, because the resulting duplicate module name would normally cause a linker error; for example, when the source file is a temporary file generated by a preprocessor.

+Project>Options>C/C++ Compiler>Output>Object module name